(3 May 2026)

 GRUB_DISABLE_OS_PROBER=false

+Save the file and exit nano.
 After that, let’s finalize the installation of the bootloader.

 grub-install